dictyBase/Migration/webservice-specifications/cv.md

 ![cvterm_model_for_data_api](https://cloud.githubusercontent.com/assets/48740/14930927/2c3bb4ca-0e2d-11e6-824c-caad8b61f239.png)

-Various resources and their relationships that are defined below in cv webservice specifications.
+The diagram above represents various resources and their relationships that are defined below in cv webservice specifications.
 The **cvterm** represents a singular resource.
-The **predicate** is also structured similarly.
+By walking through the defined relationships, various related resources could be reached from an instance of cvterm resource.
+The **predicate** will also have a similar structure.

 ## `/cvs`
 Resource for collection of cvs.